<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Events Archive - rimes</title>
+<title>Events - rimes</title>

 <atom:link href="https://uat.rimes.int/events/feed/" rel="self" type="application/rss+xml" />